donald and mj

 Not open for further replies.

-Obama care ?-- Don't have it !--- Don't know nothing about it !--- Is political name the opposite of Obama and is Obama the opposite of what Bush was ? --- That's not for me to say !----I have a prejudice !----I was there for the aftermath of Katrina !-- Heck of a job Brownie ?--- Then as a veteran that farce on the aircraft carrier with the big banner saying " Mission Accomplished "---Made me sick !!!---
+Obama care ?-- Don't have it !--- Don't know nothing about it !--- Is Trump the opposite of Obama and is Obama the opposite of what Bush was ? --- That's not for me to say !----I have a prejudice !----I was there for the aftermath of Katrina !-- Heck of a job Brownie ?--- Then as a veteran that farce on the aircraft carrier with the big banner saying " Mission Accomplished "---Made me sick !!!---

 So I guess those who don't know history are doomed to repeat it ?